openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 You can also delete a custom page from your course using the delete icon shown on each custom page from the **Custom Pages** Studio page.
 If you delete a page after the course start date, note that the visibility of the page in the learner experience changes immediately.

-.. note:: When you add a textbook to your course, Studio adds each PDF file that you upload to the **Files & Uploads** page.
-After you delete your textbook on the **Textbooks** page, edX strongly recommends that you :ref:`lock<Lock a File>` or :ref:`delete<Delete a File>` the PDF files for the textbook on the **Files & Uploads** page to avoid copyright issues.